Aosta Valley on Sophie’s World

 Stefano is our guide today.
 He loves Abba (especially Agneta), so naturally, we stop by Stefano’s house and sing a few Abba tunes for his wife.

 Yeh, I could camp out here for a while.

 You will have heard of the Dolomites.
 And you may have heard of the Aosta Valley (at least you have if you are following this blog).
 But chances are, you have never heard of Gran Paradiso.
-If Valle d’Aosta is a secret, Gran Paradiso is even more so.
+Valle d’Aosta may be a secret, and Gran Paradiso even more so.
 A secret within a secret.

 Gran Paradiso is Italy’s oldest national park and named after the massif.
 Il Gran Paradiso is the only mountain above 4,000 metres that is entirely within Italy’s borders.

 The national park covers an area of 703 square km – about the size of Singapore – and is it ever lovely!
 Deep valleys, enchanting forests, cascading waterfalls and lush meadows framed by snowy peaks, rich green lakes, and charming villages.
-You’ll also find several species of plants and animals, including wild ibex and chamois and native butterflies.
+You will also find several species of plants and animals, including wild ibex and chamois.
+And native butterflies.